DWALab/Phindr3D/README.md

 ### <ins>Installation</ins>

-* Download the executables [**here**](Executables) for the installation of a stand-alone program of *Phindr3D* or the *Phindr3D Organoid Contour Segmentation app*.
+* To install the stand-alone program, download the executables [**here**](Executables) for the installation of a stand-alone program of *Phindr3D* or the *Phindr3D Organoid Contour Segmentation app*.
 If required, the Matlab runtime will be installed automatically.
 * The code is written using Matlab 64 bit version 2017b.
-Download the repository and add it to your Matlab path.
+To run Phindr3D directly from Matlab, download the repository and add it to your Matlab path.

 #### Dependencies